asmaachr/SQL-Project-1/cleaning_data.md

 ## Creating back
 During this project I've done table by table. in the future I will prefer to do it by database.
 ## General cleaning points
--change data type  ex timestamps, price in $..
+- change data type  ex timestamps, price in $..
--Remove redudant colunms from one table to another -Remove empty column or with similar value for all rows -Remove duplicated data when it is obvious
+- Remove redudant colunms from one table to another
+- Remove empty column or with similar value for all rows
+- Remove duplicated data when it is obvious
 ## tables decision summary
 - Sales_by_sku to be removed from data base
 - Sales_report to be removed stocklevel, restockingleadtime